What to Do When Insurance Won’t Cover the Supplies You Need to Manage T2D

 The same applies to blood glucose meters.
 While your plan may cover some name-brand ones, you may find that generic counterparts at the pharmacy or on a retailer’s shelf (like Walmart, Sam’s Club, CVS, Walgreens, etc.) are equal in quality and much less in price.
 Some test strip subscription programs also offer the opportunity to purchase blood glucose meters.

 It may also be challenging to prove the need for a continuous glucose monitor with type 2 diabetes, but they can be an excellent management tool!
 If you want or need a CGM to manage your diabetes, there are many avenues you can explore to access one.

 Utilize these resources if you are having trouble getting a CGM approved with your insurance:

 - CGM Access + Affordability: This guide explains the ins and outs of getting your insurance to cover a CGM when living with type 2 diabetes.

-- This Program Lets You Try the Freestyle Libre CGM for Free: This program lets you try the Freestyle Libre 2, a 14-day sensor, for free if you qualify.
+- This Program Lets You Try the Freestyle Libre CGM for Free: This program lets you try the Freestyle Libre 2 or 3, a 14-day sensor, for free if you qualify.